Which Teams Have Played in the NBA Finals Over the Last 20 Years? Looking Back at the Past 20 Years

-Which teams have played in the NBA Finals over the last 20 years? originally appeared on NBC Sports Chicago
+Which teams have played in the NBA Finals over the last 20 years? originally appeared on NBC Sports Washington

 Wednesday’s release of the full NBA regular season schedule is a reminder for how quickly the season is approaching.